saschagottfried/fds-openmp-benchmark/README.md

 ## Benchmark OpenMP speed up

-* compare OpenMP speedup of latest three versions of FDS (6.1, 6.2, 6.3)
+* compare OpenMP speedup of latest versions of FDS (6.1, 6.2, 6.3)
 * run model using 1-4 OpenMP threads (upper limit corresponds to available cores)
-* we do not run in Hyperthreading mode
+* Limit the number of threads using the OpenMP Environment to match the number of physical cores.
+Hyper Threading is not increasing the performance.

 ## Data Exploration & Visualization